fefe982/DeMangleVC/mangling_schema.md

-# Visual studio mangling scheme
+# Visual Studio mangling scheme

 This is mostly guessed from reverse engineering.
 A context-free grammar description of the schema is available in [CFG.txt](CFG.TXT).